+- Employee-Only 95%

+- Employee and spouse 73%

+- Employee and child(ren) 73%

+- Family coverage 73%

-Receipt of said benefits is in accordance with the underlying insurance contracts and Cityflex Plan.
-If the City should desire to change the current Cityflex Credit Allocation matrix, or to reduce the current level of health or life insurance, the City will advise the Union in writing by September 1st preceding the calendar year in which the change would become effective.
+- C. If the City should desire to change the current Cityflex Credit Allocation matrix, or to reduce the current level of health or life insurance, the City will advise the Union in writing by September 1st preceding the calendar year in which the change would become effective.

 If the parties fail to reach negotiated agreement on these changes, the Union may submit any unresolved issues to the Orlando City Council by October 1st preceding the calendar year in which the change would become effective for a final resolution.
+39

+City of Orlando Tentative Agreement - SEIU - CLEAN COPY

-B. It is recognized that during the term of this Agreement, the City may secure a different health insurer, become self-insured, or be subject to federal or state legislative mandates involving insurance coverage and payments.
-Should this occur, the City shall make every reasonable effort to provide comparable coverage in terms of medical benefits and employer costs.
-If such comparable coverage and costs cannot be accomplished to the satisfaction of the Union and the City, these benefits shall be subject to renegotiation.
-Any committee formed during the term of this Agreement to evaluate group health insurance shall include a Union member.
+- D. It is recognized that during the term of this Agreement, the City may secure a different health plan administrative services carrier or be subject to federal or state legislative mandates involving insurance coverage and payments.
+The union may appoint one Union member to provide input to the RFP Advisory Committee formed for the selection of the Health Plan Administrative Services carrier. - 21.2 Benefits upon retirement: - A. Bargaining Unit employees who retire shall be provided with Three Thousand Dollars (\$3,000) of permanent life insurance upon retirement at no cost to the retiree. - B. Eligibility for City-provided health insurance benefits for retirees shall be in accordance with City Policy and Procedure Section 808.51 (City Payment of Retiree Health Insurance), as amended herein.

-21.2 Benefits upon retirement:

-- A. Bargaining Unit employees who retire shall be provided with Three Thousand Dollars (\$3,000) of permanent life insurance at no cost to the retiree. - B. Eligibility for City-provided health insurance benefits for retirees shall be in accordance with the current City Policy and Procedure Section 808.51 (City Payment of Retiree Health Insurance), which is incorporated by reference. - Employees hired on or after January 1, 2006, are not eligible after retirement to any health insurance coverage funded by the City, nor to any City contribution toward such coverage.
-Bargaining unit employees are eligible to participate voluntarily in the Retirement Health Savings Program. - C. Eligible retirees hired prior to January 1, 2006, shall receive a contribution toward their post-employment health insurance premium based upon the employee's credited pension service at the time the employee terminates active employment or ceases long-term disability status, as follows:.
+Employees hired on or after January 1, 2006, are not eligible after retirement to any health insurance coverage funded by the City, nor to any City contribution toward such coverage.

+C. Eligible retirees hired prior to January 1, 2006, shall be eligible for a City percentage contribution toward their post-employment health insurance premium payment to the City's Group Health Insurance Plan in an amount equal to the amount paid by the City for employee only HMO coverage based upon the employee's credited pension service at the time the employee terminates active employment or ceases long-term disability status, as referenced in City Policy and Procedure Section 808.51.

-Schedule of City Health Insurance Premiums
+Schedule of Percentages

-Credited Years of Pension Service Percentage City Contribution
+Credited Years of Pension Service

+Percentage of the amount paid by City for active Employee Only HMO coverage

+City of Orlando Tentative Agreement - SEIU - CLEAN COPY

 20 or more 100%

 15 but less than 20 75%

 10 but less than 15 50%

 Less than 10 years 0%